History of the Adelaide Football Club: Formation

 Throughout the 1980s, the Victorian Football League (VFL) began to expand outside of Victoria, firstly by the relocation of a team into New South Wales (Sydney Swans) in 1982, and then the expansion into Western Australia (West Coast Eagles) and Queensland (Brisbane Bears) in 1987.
 However, the SANFL was against a South Australian team joining the VFL under the financial terms offered throughout the 1980s.
 To circumvent this, the VFL negotiated directly with both the Port Adelaide and Norwood Football Clubs during the late 1980s, but did not come to an agreement.

 After the VFL was renamed the AFL for the 1990 season, the SANFL clubs unanimously resolved, in May 1990, that a team would not be entered into the AFL until season 1993.
 The AFL refused to accept this, and revised negotiations with individual clubs Port Adelaide and Norwood.
 Two months later, the Port Adelaide Football Club reached terms of agreement with the AFL to enter a team into its competition in season 1991.
 The other nine SANFL clubs reacted strongly and entered into litigation in an endeavour to halt Port's bid.

 As the terms offered were more favourable than previously offered, talks were resumed.
-On 19 September 1990, the AFL approved the bid for a new South Australian club to enter to the league, rather than a single existing SANFL club.
+On 19 September 1990, the AFL approved the bid for a new South Australian club to enter the league, rather than a single existing SANFL club.